OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/time-series-insights/time-series-insights-query-data-csharp.md

             // 1.
 Acquire an access token.
             string accessToken = await AcquireAccessTokenAsync();

             // 2.
-Obtain list of environments and get environment FQDN for hello environment of interest. string environmentFqdn;
+Obtain list of environments and get environment FQDN for the environment of interest. string environmentFqdn;
             {
                 Uri uri = new UriBuilder("https", "api.timeseries.azure.com")